-In an effort to flatten the curve and reduce the number of COVID-19 cases in Australia, we’re being told to stay at home and practice social distancing.
+In an effort to reduce the number of COVID-19 cases in Australia, we’re being told to stay at home for lockdown 2.0 and practice social distancing.

 While this is challenging for many aspects of our lives, including our work, fitness routines and social interactions, this time in isolation can also be tough on relationships, and in particular, for couples who are living together in each other’s pockets either for the first time or in a much closer capacity to what they’re used to.

 “For most couples, being home together is a dramatic shift in routine.
 It means you and your partner, who probably spent most of the day apart and came together in the evening and on weekends, are now two people who are in constant proximity,” Dan Auerbach, Relationship Counsellor with Associated Relationship & Marriage Counsellors Sydney tells The Latch.

 “For those with kids or others in the household, there are also other relationship mixes that are all thrown together for many more hours a day.”

 Auerbach acknowledges that this time can be incredibly tricky for couples sharing intimate spaces, and especially when one or both of them are working from home.
 “People who are in proximity can have an impact on each other’s nervous systems,” he says.

 “Say your partner gets frustrated with something they are working on, you are going to feel some of that tension.
 That brings into play your ability to remain separated from their emotion and to know how and when to respond, or whether to let them self-regulate.

 “Such moments also evoke your partner’s needs for connection, support or space when they are frustrated.
 You can see how being together all day long quickly amplifies the many moments of couple interaction that we have to successfully navigate in a day to avoid conflict, disappointment or disconnection.”

 We all have certain needs and individuals, we have needs as half of a couple, too.
 The trick here, Auerbach says, is to try and keep work or external frustrations independent from the relationship.